Supported learning for teaching professionals

 This training has had a strong impact on my approach in supporting my 6 year old student.
 I feel more able to use different ways of modifying work and the case studies and all the videos were informative and helpful.

 This course aims to develop the knowledge, understanding and skills of all those working with visually impaired learners to support inclusive practice.
+It provides extensive information on different eye conditions and explains visual acuity.
+Participants learn how to use technology to support learners and provide reasonable adjustments so that students with vision loss can participate in all aspects of learning alongside their peers.

 On successful completion of the course, participants will be able to: